 Puzzled by the NTFS 3G Mac software cannot write on macOS 13 Ventura, macOS 12 Monterey and 11 Big Sur scenario?
 Don't worry, you can view the bonus tips to gain read-write support on your macOS Ventura, macOS Monterey, or macOS Big Sur Mac for money-free.

 Method 1: Reformat NTFS to exFAT.

-exFAT works perfectly as a means to read, write and transfer files between Windows and Mac.
-But before reformatting, please makea backup of your data on the NTFS drive to avoid data loss.
+Steps on how to format NTFS on Mac are necessary here. exFAT works perfectly as a means to read, write and transfer files between Windows and Mac.
+But before reformatting, please make a backup of your data on the NTFS drive to avoid data loss.

 Method 2: Use Apple's Terminal

-2. Go to Applications > Utilities > Terminal.
+- Go to Applications > Utilities > Terminal.

-7. Eject the NTFS drive and then reconnect it.
+- Eject the NTFS drive and then reconnect it.

-Mounty for NTFS macOS Big Sur/Catalina/Mojave
+Mounty for NTFS macOS Ventura/Monterey/Big Sur

-Does Mounty for NTFS support macOS Big Sur?
+Does Mounty for NTFS support macOS Ventura/Monterey/Big Sur?
 The answer is yes.
-This post will introduce a free NTFS for Mac called Mounty.
+This post will introduce a free NTFS for Mac called Mounty for NTFS.
 Read more >>